adapt0/smartplug/doc/internals.md

 Wonderful thing about hacking an ESP8266 is that all of the development can occur over a serial connection.
 Well, a serial connection and some way of putting the device into programming mode.

 For this you'll need a TTL 3V3 friendly 115200 serial interface.
-I've been using this [USB to TTL cable from Adafruit](https://www.adafruit.com/product/954).
+I've been using a [USB to TTL cable from Adafruit](https://www.adafruit.com/product/954).

-So we need to establish four wired connections to the ESP8266: TX, RX, GPIO0, and GND.
+We'll need to establish four wired connections to the ESP8266: TX, RX, GPIO0, and GND.

 With the housing removed we have easy access to the "top" row of pins of the housing for the ESP8266.
-Better yet it turns out that all of the needed pins are on this "top" row!
+Which is super, as all of the needed pins are on this "top" row!

 | ESP12E pinout               | ESW01-USA                                |
 | --------------------------- | ---------------------------------------- |